WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 This advanced How To is intended to help you configure, use and test the **Icinga2 Executor** in combination with the **String Interpolation** feature, creating a **passive check only** monitoring service result with dynamic generation of the check **result content**.
-The general approach however can be used to execute icinga2 actions ( or any action really ) dynamically based on the event content.
+The general approach, however, can be used to execute icinga2 actions ( or any other action ) dynamically based on the event content.

 Before continuing, you should first check the